-There are 3 main types of patent searches:
+What are the different types of patent searches?

-3) freedom-to-operate (FTO) search (aka right-to-use or infringement search).
+- freedom-to-operate (FTO) search (aka right-to-use or infringement search); and

-The same principle is at work in a patent validity search where the purpose is to gauge the validity of a (granted) patent’s claims by looking for prior art showing the claimed elements.
-Typically, a validity search is directed to finding new prior art that was not referenced during the course of the patent-pending application process (aka “prosecution history”).
+The purpose of a patent validity search is to gauge the validity of the claims in a granted patent by looking for prior art references showing the claimed elements.
+Typically, a validity search is directed to finding new prior art that was not cited during the course of the patent-pending application process (aka “prosecution history”).
 Such a search may be valuable prior to engaging in either a major monetization event, such as licensing or selling the patent, or in a major enforcement effort, such as litigation.

 Could you tell us what was missing in our post?